IBM BASIC: IBM Advanced BASIC

-IBM Advanced BASIC (BASICA.COM) was also included in the original IBM PC DOS, and required the ROM-resident code of Cassette BASIC.
-It adds functions such as diskette file access, storing programs on disk, monophonic sound using the PC's built-in speaker, graphics functions to set and clear pixels, draw lines and circles, and set colors, and event handling for communications and joystick presses.
-BASICA will not run on non-IBM computers (even so-called "100% compatible" machines) or later IBM models, since those lack the needed ROM BASIC.
+IBM Advanced BASIC (BASICA.COM) was also included in the original IBM PC DOS, and requires the ROM-resident code of Cassette BASIC.
+It added functions such as diskette file access, storing programs on disk, monophonic sound using the PC's built-in speaker, graphics functions to set and clear pixels, similar functions to draw lines and circles and to set colors, and event handling for communications and joystick presses.
+BASICA does not run on non-IBM computers (even so-called "100% compatible" machines) or later IBM models, because they lack the needed ROM BASIC.

-BASICA versions are the same as their respective DOS, beginning with v1.00 and ending with v3.30.
-The early versions of BASICA do not support subdirectories and some graphics commands functioned slightly differently.
-As an example, if the LINE statement was used to draw lines that trailed off-screen, BASIC merely intersects them with the nearest adjacent line while in BASIC 2.x and up, they go off the screen and do not intersect.
-The PAINT command in BASIC 1.x begins filling at the coordinate specified and expands outward in alternating up and down directions while in BASIC 2.x it fills everything below the starting coordinate and then after finishing, everything above it.
-BASIC 1.x's PAINT command also makes use of the system stack for storage and when filling in complex areas, it is possible to produce an OVERFLOW error.
+BASICA versions are the same as those of their respective DOS, beginning with v1.00 and ending with v3.30.
+The early versions of BASICA do not support subdirectories, and some graphics commands function slightly differently.
+As an example, if the LINE statement is used to draw lines that trailed off-screen, BASIC merely intersects them with the nearest adjacent line, while in BASIC 2.x and up, the lines run off the screen and do not intersect.
+The PAINT command in BASIC 1.x begins filling at the coordinate specified and expands outward in alternating up and down directions, while in BASIC 2.x it fills everything below the starting coordinate and then, after finishing, everything above it.
+BASIC 1.x's PAINT command also makes use of the system stack for storage and when filling in complex areas it can produce an OVERFLOW error.
 To remedy this, the CLEAR statement can be used to expand BASIC's stack (128 bytes is the default size).
 BASIC 2.x does not use the stack when PAINTing and thus is free of this problem.

-Compaq BASIC 1.13 was the first standalone BASIC for the PC (that did not require Cassette BASIC to run) as well as the only version of BASIC besides IBM BASICA 1.00 and 1.10 to use FCBs and include the original LINE statement with intersecting lines (the PAINT statement in Compaq BASIC 1.13 worked like in all later versions of BASICA/GW-BASIC, using the new fill algorithm and no stack).
+Compaq BASIC 1.13 was the first standalone (does not require Cassette BASIC) BASIC for the PC as well as the only version of BASIC besides IBM BASICA 1.00 and 1.10 to use FCBs and include the original LINE statement with intersecting lines (the PAINT statement in Compaq BASIC 1.13 works like in all later versions of BASICA/GW-BASIC: it uses the new fill algorithm and no stack).

-Early versions of PC DOS include several sample BASIC programs demonstrating the capabilities of the PC, including the BASICA game DONKEY.BAS.
+Early versions of PC DOS include several sample BASIC programs that demonstrated the capabilities of the PC, including the BASICA game DONKEY.BAS.

-GW-BASIC is identical to BASICA, with the exception of including the Cassette BASIC code in the program, thus allowing it to run on non-IBM computers and later IBM models that lack Cassette BASIC in ROM.
+Microsoft GW-BASIC is identical to BASICA, with the exception of including the Cassette BASIC code in the program, so runs on non-IBM computers and later IBM models that lack Cassette BASIC in ROM.